ChaitanyaThakral/Itinerary-Planner/README.md

 As an international student with a passion for travel, I often find myself needing to return to my home country during the holidays.
 However, managing my travel plans can be quite challenging.
 Currently, I either jot down notes in an unorganized manner or store them in various folders on my laptop, which makes it difficult to keep track of everything.
 Creating a checklist becomes cumbersome, especially when I have to manually delete items once I've packed them.
 Therefore, a Travel Itinerary Planner will be a great tool to tackle these problems.

 ## User Strories
-- As a user, I want to be able to add a trip (X:Trips) to my travel itinerary (Y:DestinationItinerary), including details such as destination,      dates, and activities, so that I can effectively plan and manage the various aspects of my trip.
+- As a user, I want to be able to add a destination itinerary (X) to my trips (Y), including details such as destination, dates, and activities, so that I can effectively plan and manage the various aspects of my trip.
 - As a user, I want to be able to view all the tasks and related information for a particular destination for a speciifc day.
 - As a user, I want to create a checklist of all items that I may need for my trip.
 - As a user, I want to set a budget for each activity and be able to review and analyze my daily spending to determine if I am staying within my budget or exceeding it.